Guano: The Guano Age (1802–1884)

-In November 1802, Prussian geographer and explorer Alexander von Humboldt first encountered guano and began investigating its fertilizing properties at Callao in Peru, and his subsequent writings on this topic made the subject well known in Europe.
-Although Europeans knew of its fertilizing properties, guano was not widely used before this time.
-Cornish chemist Humphry Davy delivered a series of lectures which he compiled into an 1813 bestselling book about the role of nitrogenous manure as a fertilizer, Elements of Agricultural Chemistry.
+In November 1802, Prussian geographer and explorer Alexander von Humboldt first encountered guano and began investigating its fertilising properties at Callao in Peru, and his subsequent writings on this topic made the subject well known in Europe.
+Although Europeans knew of its fertilising properties, guano was not widely used before this time.
+Cornish chemist Humphry Davy delivered a series of lectures which he compiled into an 1813 bestselling book about the role of nitrogenous manure as a fertiliser, Elements of Agricultural Chemistry.
 It highlighted the special efficacy of Peruvian guano, noting that it made the "sterile plains" of Peru fruitful.
 Though Europe had marine seabird colonies and thus, guano, it was of poorer quality because its potency was leached by high levels of rainfall and humidity.
 Elements of Agricultural Chemistry was translated into German, Italian, and French; American historian Wyndham D. Miles said that it was likely "the most popular book ever written on the subject, outselling the works of Dundonald, Chaptal, Liebig..."
 He also said that "No other work on agricultural chemistry was read by as many English-speaking farmers."

 The arrival of commercial whaling on the Pacific coast of South America contributed to scaling of its guano industry.
 Whaling vessels carried consumer goods to Peru such as textiles, flour, and lard; unequal trade meant that ships returning north were often half empty, leaving entrepreneurs in search of profitable goods that could be exported.
-In 1840, Peruvian politician and entrepreneur Francisco Quirós y Ampudia negotiated a deal to commercialize guano export among a merchant house in Liverpool, a group of French businessmen, and the Peruvian government.
+In 1840, Peruvian politician and entrepreneur Francisco Quirós y Ampudia negotiated a deal to commercialise guano export among a merchant house in Liverpool, a group of French businessmen, and the Peruvian government.
 This agreement resulted in the abolition of all preexisting claims to Peruvian guano; thereafter, it was the exclusive resource of the State.
-By nationalizing its guano resources, the Peruvian government was able to collect royalties on its sale, becoming the country's largest source of revenue.
-Some of this income was used by the State to free its more than 25,000 black slaves.
-Peru also used guano revenue to abolish the head tax on its indigenous citizens.
+By nationalising its guano resources, the Peruvian government could collect royalties on their sale, which became the country's largest source of revenue.
+Some of this income was used by the State to free its more than 25,000 black slaves and to abolish the head tax on its Indians.
 This export of guano from Peru to Europe has been suggested as the vehicle that brought a virulent strain of potato blight from the Andean highlands that began the Great Famine of Ireland.